WestPeakResearch/WestPeakWebsite/src/content/Team/Dennis-Quek/index.md

 position: "Head of TMT"
 management: "False"
 research: ["WOOF_Dennis_Quek.pdf"]
-headshot: dennis.jpg
+headshot: Dennis_Quek.jpg
 ---

 Dennis is a fourth-year commerce student specializing in finance.
-Through joining WestPeak, Dennis hopes to learn more about the capital markets, improve his technical skills, and meet other students with similar career aspirations.
+This upcoming summer, Dennis will be joining Blackstone's Strategic Partners team in New York.

-Outside of school, Dennis enjoys playing basketball, going to the gym, and skiing up at Whistler.
+Outside of school, Dennis enjoys playing basketball, watching soccer, and skiing.